p4nd4m01um/team17/Code/html/README.md

 ## Sensors
 ### Humidity and Temperature sensor:
-we choose DHT22 with one signal output.
+we have chosen DHT22(AM2302, the only difference is its wired) with one signal output.
 - Low cost
 - 3 to 5V power and I/O
 - 2.5mA max current use during conversion (while requesting data)